RunestoneInteractive/httlads/_sources/Google_Colab/Setting_up_Colab.rst

 Notice that if the last line of a cell is a value/variable, that value/variable will be printed in the output.
-If the last line is an assignment of a value to a variable  then nothing will be printed in the output.
-Alternativly you may use a print statment (`print (<variable name>)`) to see what is stored in the variable.
+If the last line is an assignment of a value to a variable, then nothing will be printed in the output.
+Alternatively, you may use a print statement (`print (<variable name>)`) to see what is stored in the variable.